Unilateral Action by Trump on North Korea Solves Nothing

-When U.S. President Donald Trump dispatched 59 Tomahawk missiles against Syria on Thursday evening — ostensibly in response to a chemical weapons attack attributed to Syrian President Bashar al-Assad, which activists say claimed 86 lives — his guest maintained remarkable composure.
+When U.S. President Donald Trump dispatched 59 Tomahawk missiles against Syria on Thursday evening — ostensibly in response to a chemical-weapons attack attributed to Syrian President Bashar Assad, which activists say claimed 86 lives — his guest maintained remarkable composure.

 Dining with Trump at the Mar-a-Lago resort at the time of the strike was Chinese President Xi Jinping.
 Trump has repeatedly told Xi that the Chinese leader needs to do more to rein in rogue state North Korea’s nuclear program.
 In a Financial Times interview published April 2, Trump claimed that “China has great influence over North Korea.”
 He added he was prepared to act unilaterally against the regime of Supreme Leader Kim Jong Un if Beijing refused to cooperate.
 "If they do [help] that will be very good for China,” said Trump, "and if they don’t it won’t be good for anyone."

-On Sunday, with the Syria strikes still ringing in Xi’s ears, Trump accented his threats by dispatching the U.S. Navy Carl Vinson Strike Group — an aircraft carrier and other warships — to the Korean peninsula.
-"The number one threat in the region continues to be North Korea, due to its reckless, irresponsible and destabilizing program of missile tests and pursuit of a nuclear weapons capability," said U.S. Pacific Command spokesman Dave Benham.
-The message was received loud and clear: On Sunday, China’s state-backed Global Times newspaper carried an editorial entitled, “After Syria Strikes, Will North Korea be Next?”
+On Sunday, with the Syria strikes still ringing in Xi’s ears, Trump accented his threats by dispatching the U.S. Navy Carl Vinson Strike Group — an aircraft carrier and other warships — to the Korean Peninsula.
+"The No. 1 threat in the region continues to be North Korea, due to its reckless, irresponsible and destabilizing program of missile tests and pursuit of a nuclear weapons capability," said U.S. Pacific Command spokesman Dave Benham.
+The message was received loud and clear: On Sunday, China’s state-backed Global Times newspaper carried an editorial entitled, “After Syria Strikes, Will North Korea Be Next?”

 It wouldn’t be the first time that a Middle Eastern conflict has shaken China into action over North Korea.

-In February 2003, U.S. President George W. Bush told his then Chinese counterpart, Jiang Zemin, “that if we could not solve the problem diplomatically, I would have to consider a military strike against North Korea.”
+In February 2003, U.S. President George W. Bush told his then Chinese counterpart, Jiang Zemin: “If we could not solve the problem diplomatically, I would have to consider a military strike against North Korea.”
 Just a month later the U.S. invaded Iraq, and Jiang clearly feared a similar intervention in China’s backyard.
 By August, China was chairing the six-party nuclear disarmament talks — involving North and South Korea, the U.S., Russia, Japan and China — and kept them going for six years through sheer diplomatic will despite numerous occasions when principle stakeholders stormed out.
 It was an unprecedented about-face for China, which had previously shunned any global leadership or mediation role.

 John Park, director of the Korea Working Group at the Harvard Kennedy School, says Trump’s current language and behavior "feels like a walk down memory lane ...
 I’m wondering if this is an attempt to repeat Bush’s playbook.”

-Of course, today’s Korean peninsula is radically different from 2003, not least because Pyongyang’s nuclear program is significantly more advanced.
+Of course, today’s Korean Peninsula is radically different from 2003, not least because Pyongyang’s nuclear program is significantly more advanced.
 Kim Jong Il had enough conventional weaponry trained on Seoul — just 30 miles from the DMZ — to devastate the South Korean capital.
 But Kim Jong Un has sufficient nuclear material for more than a dozen atomic bombs.
 There is no weathering that storm.
 And while the elder Kim was willing to publicly embrace at least the rhetoric of nuclear disarmament — even as he enhanced his country's nuclear capabilities in secret — his son insists nukes are “non-negotiable.”
 A Pyongyang spokesman said Thursday's strike on Syria "proves a million times over" that North Korea is correct to strengthen its nuclear program.

 There are also real doubts over what leverage Beijing still has over the Kim regime.
 Modern China’s founder Mao Zedong famously described the neighbors as “as close as lips and teeth,” and his eldest son died fighting in the Korean War.
 Today, though, mutual animosity is intense.
 For North Korea, China’s market reforms make it a traitor to the goal of a global socialist utopia; Beijing sees Pyongyang as petulant and unpredictable.
 Even though Beijing made its position clear to Pyongyang by supporting unprecedented U.N. sanctions following a fourth North Korean nuclear test last February, there has since been a fifth test, as well as a slew of missile launches.